The Bank of New York Mellon Corporation (BK) CEO Todd Gibbons on Q1 2020 Results - Earnings Call Transcript

 Magda Palczynska

 Good morning.
 Today, BNY Mellon released its results for the first quarter of 2020.
 The earnings press release and the financial highlights presentation to accompany this call are both available on our website at bnymellon.com.
 Todd Gibbons, BNY Mellon’s CEO will lead the call.
-Then Mike Santomassino, our CFO will take you through our earnings presentation.
+Then Mike Santomassimo, our CFO will take you through our earnings presentation.
 Following Mike’s prepared remarks there will be a Q&A session.
 As a reminder, please limit yourself to two questions.

 Before we begin, please note that our remarks today may include forward-looking statements.
 Actual results may differ materially from those indicated or implied by our forward-looking statements as a result of various factors, including those identified in the cautionary statement in the earnings press release, the financial highlights presentation and in our documents filed with the SEC, all available on our website.
 Forward-looking statements made on this call speak only as of today, April 16, 2020 and will not be updated.